sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Oh fer sure."

-"But that's... not quite what I'm asking."
+"But that's... not all I'm asking about."

 Grooves lifted his glasses away from his face, setting them down on the table.
 "I mean...
 It was about this time, the last go around that you became... different, to forgo a more appropriate term.
 How did the next few weeks go?
 Becoming more self-centered, feeding into some of your worse characteristics, right up to and after the Bird Movie Awards presentation... leading up to you *pulling a knife* on your star, and almost... eurgh... splattering her all over the walls of the basement."